IlyasDeckers/crystallized-time/crystallized_time.md

 ## Abstract

-This document explores a speculative but structurally grounded framework for generative music composition inspired by the physics of time crystals and quantum mechanics.
-It proposes that the compositional intuitions underlying polyrhythmic music — specifically the use of layered, independent rhythmic groupings without a privileged downbeat — are not merely aesthetic preferences, but may be isomorphic to the mathematics describing how time itself organizes into stable, repeating structures at the quantum level.
+This document explores a speculative but structurally grounded framework for generative music composition inspired by the physics of quantum mechanics.
+It proposes that the compositional intuitions underlying polyrhythmic music — specifically the use of layered, independent rhythmic groupings — are not merely aesthetic preferences, but may be isomorphic to the mathematics describing how time itself organizes into stable, repeating structures at the quantum level.
 The observer, a central concept in quantum theory, is further proposed as an active compositional variable: a listener whose presence influences which musical states become audible in real time.

 These are early-stage research notes.
 The ideas presented here are high-level and exploratory.
 The goal is not to formalize a complete system, but to establish whether the conceptual foundations are sound enough to warrant deeper investigation.